Blazam-App/docs.blazam.org/docsource/install/security.md

     The developers of Blazam always keep security and priviledge protection as a top priority.

-    All password are encrypted both at rest and in transit.
+    All passwords are encrypted both at rest and in transit.
 All incoming/outgoing connections are TLS/SSL capable.

     Having said that, we take no responsibillity for any damages incurred from your use of this software.
 You are encouraged to review the source code for yourself.